Tjmahir20/Accessing-Water-Level-Time-Series-Data-from-DAHITI-and-HydroWeb-Next-API/README.md

 ### DAHITI Dataset

-[DAHITI](https://dahiti.dgfi.tum.de/) provides digital elevation models specifically designed for hydrological and ice tracking applications.
+[DAHITI](https://dahiti.dgfi.tum.de/) provides digital elevation models specifically designed for hydrological and ice-tracking applications.
 It employs satellite altimetry data to derive precise water surface elevations globally.
 The dataset is a valuable resource for researchers, hydrologists, and environmental scientists, offering a comprehensive and accurate representation of water bodies.

 ### HydroWeb Altimetry-Based Dataset